openpotato/openholidaysapi.website/en/docs/sources.md

 + Assumption Day (8 December)
 + St Stephen's Day (26 December)

+Days that are treated as public holidays:

++ Berchtold's Day (2 January),
++ Easter Monday
++ Whit Monday

 St Joseph's Day and the day of the patronal feast designated in the parishes may be regarded as additional local days of rest if they are declared public days of rest by the local parishes.

 Source: